-The tree’s ability to produce a burl is a good sign that it has the defensive mechanisms to protect itself.
+The tree’s ability to create a burl is a positive sign that it has the immunity strength to safeguard against external threats.

 Should You Remove a Burl?